 In my handmade business, Tiny Hands, one way I distinguish myself is with the scents that I add to my charms.
 Scents are something that most shops don’t use and they make my products stand out.

 You want to think about what the one thing is that makes your product stand out.
-Is it:

 Whatever it is, you want someone to see your products and know that it came from your shop.